ispras/michman/docs/configuration.rst

 You have to deploy following services: Hydra Admin, Hydra Client and Werther, connected to your LDAP.
 The easiest way to do it is deploy these services using docker-compose from Wearthers `README`_.

-Note!
-You should customize following Werther environment parameters:
+.. note:: You should customize following Werther environment parameters:

 	* **WERTHER_LDAP_ROLE_CLAIM**
 	* **WERTHER_IDENTP_CLAIM_SCOPES**